Class: Monk

 When unburdened, you move like the wind.

 You gain +5 movement speed whenever you’re not wearing armor.
-The bonus increases by 5 feet for every 4 levels you have beyond 2nd.
+The bonus increases by 5 feet for every 4 class levels you have beyond 2nd (10 ft at 6th, 15 ft at 10th, 20 ft at 14th, and 25 ft at 18th).

 Starting at 2nd level, your training in the martial arts pushes you beyond what others can achieve.
 You gain the following features.

-• Flurry of Blows.
-One of the attacks you land with your Monk weapon strikes twice, as long as the triggering attack was done One Handed.
+- Flurry of Blows.
+One of the attacks you land with your Monk weapon strikes twice, as long as the triggering attack was not done with a Heavy⚙️ weapon.
 The attack triggers damage and modifiers on both attacks despite having only one successful roll.
-You can only do this once a turn, and neither attack deals critical damage.
+You can only do this once a turn, and neither attack can deal critical damage.

-• Ki Weapon.
+- Ki Weapon.
 As part of your daily preparations, you may infuse one melee and one ranged weapon you are proficient in with your natural energy.
-Those weapons become Monk weapon to you if they aren't already.
+Those weapons become Monk weapons to you if they aren't already.

 You learn the Negate Missile maneuver (or another if you already know it), and you can use it against melee attacks (in addition to ranged ones).